mrocklin/blog/_posts/work/2016-08-25-supporting-users.md

 I categorize novice users into two groups:

-1. Experienced technical novices, who are very experienced in their field and technical things generally, but who don't yet have an thorough understanding of open source culture and how to ask questions smoothly.
+1. Experienced technical novices, who are very experienced in their field and technical things generally, but who don't yet have a thorough understanding of open source culture and how to ask questions smoothly.
     They're entirely capable of behaving like a veteran user if pointed in the right directions.